Coronavirus: Employee rights

 If your employer has good reason to ask you not to attend work because of Coronavirus, or any other health and safety issue, then they can ask you to stay away.

-If your employer decides to reduce your hours of work or to close your place of work, then you are entitled to pay as normal, without any reduction.
-Over 9 million employers have so far been helped to achieve this by the government’s furlough scheme (see above and our guide to the furlough scheme.)
+If your employer decides to reduce your hours of work or to close your place of work because of Coronavirus (or for any other good reason), then you are entitled to pay as normal, without any reduction.

 (See S151 Social Security, Contributions and Benefits Act 1992 and S147-154 Employment Rights Act 1996 for relevant legislation)